 The Project’s training provides instruction on conducting evaluations, report writing, as well as legal information on the asylum process provided by immigration attorneys from our partner organizations.

 After attending the training you will be provided a mentor who will work with you to develop your skills as an evaluator.
-Client evaluation interviews are typically 2 to 3 hours, done at your preferred time in your office, with the help of an interpreter as needed.
+Asylum seekers’ evaluation interviews are typically 3 hours, done at your preferred time via teleconference, with the help of an interpreter as needed.
 Although fluency in languages other than English is beneficial it is not necessary.
-After taking the training we ask that you provide at least two evaluations a year; and that your schedule will accommodate accepting a first evaluation by TBD, and accept a second one by TBD.
+After taking the training we ask that you provide at least two evaluations a year; and that your schedule will accommodate accepting the first two evaluations within six months of finishing the training.

 In addition to enrolling in a training, please also click here to submit your professional credentials and join our clinician network.